 I had my first powerful vision here, where I was healed and transformed into something that could be of better service to my people; something I’m ashamed to admit I had strayed too far from over recent years.

-I have experienced giving, sharing, and loving in these woods that is too rarely found in the outside world.
+I have experienced giving, sharing, and loving in these woods that are too rarely found in the outside world.

 We’ve had gatherings of great souls, teaching circles, solstice and equinox festivities.
 Barefoot hippies, country kids, urbanites rediscovering themselves and an assortment of other wanderers have met here as family to share in each other’s good graces.
 Bonfires and drums, maypoles, and moonlight dancing bringing people together in love and laughter.
 Here, we are free.